-Transducer position: about the ankle and depends on the nerve to be blocked
+- Transducer position: about the ankle; depends on the nerve to be blocked

-Using an ultrasound-guided technique affords a practitioner the ability to reduce the volume of local anesthetic required for ankle blockade.
-Because the nerves involved are located relatively close to the surface, ankle blocks are easy to perform technically; however, knowledge of the anatomy of the ankle is essential to ensure success.
+Using an ultrasound (US)-guided technique affords a practitioner the ability to reduce the volume of local anesthetic required for ankle block.
+Because the nerves involved are located relatively close to the surface, ankle nerve blocks are easy to perform; however, knowledge of the anatomy of the ankle is essential to ensure success.

-Ankle block involves anesthetizing five separate nerves: 2 deep nerves and 3 superficial nerves.
-The 2 deep nerves are tibial (TN) and deep peroneal nerve (DPN).
-The superficial nerves are superficial peroneal, sural and saphenous.
-All nerves except saphenous nerve are terminal branches of the sciatic nerve; saphenous nerve is a cutaneous extension of the femoral nerve.
+Ankle nerve block involves anesthetizing five separate nerves: two deep and three superficial nerves.
+The two deep nerves are the tibial nerve and the deep peroneal nerve, and the three superficial nerves are the superficial peroneal, sural, and saphenous nerves.
+All nerves, except the saphenous, are terminal branches of the sciatic nerve; the saphenous nerve is a sensory branch of the femoral nerve.

 Deep Peroneal Nerve

-This branch of the common peroneal nerve innervates the web space between the first and second toes.
+This branch of the common peroneal nerve innervates the ankle extensor muscles, the ankle joint and the web space between the first and second toes.
 As it approaches the ankle, the nerve crosses the anterior tibial artery from a medial to lateral position.
-A transducer placed in the transverse orientation at the level of the extensor retinaculum will show the nerve lying immediately lateral to the artery, on the surface of the tibia (Figures 4, 5, and 6A, B).
-The nerve usually appears hyperechoic, but it is small and often difficult to distinguish from the surrounding tissue.
+A transducer placed in the transverse orientation at the level of the extensor retinaculum will show the nerve lying immediately lateral to the artery, on the surface of the tibia (Figures 4, 5, and 6).
+In some individuals the nerve courses along the medial side of the artery.
+The nerve usually appears hypoechoic with a hyperechoic rim, but it is small and often difficult to distinguish from the surrounding tissue.

 Superficial Peroneal Nerve